redddcyclone/freedink-data/README-REPLACEMENTS.txt

   sound too.
 I'm not fully satisfied with this, but I did my best :).
   Copyright (C) 2010  Petteri Tolonen
   License: GPLv2+

+  Edited: I made this sound earlier, but it started to annoy me, so I modified the "echo" part to be a little bit "crunchier".
+  Copyright (C) 2012  Petteri Tolonen
+  License: GPLv2+